 Sweet Yogurt is a traditional Bengali dessert item which is locally known as Mishti Doi.
 It is a healthy low-fat dessert.
 No Bengali occasion is complete without Sweet Yogurt and Sweets.
 It is not your regular yogurt.
 Also, it is not at all runny as curd.
 It is thick, dense and more like creamy cheesecake.

 Misti Doi is made with milk and sugar or jaggery.
 It differs from the plain yogurt because of the technique of preparation.
 It is prepared by boiling milk until it is slightly thickened, sweetening it with sugar or jaggery, and allowing the milk to ferment overnight.
 Earthenware is always used as the container for making Misti Doi because the gradual evaporation of water through its porous walls not only further thickens the yogurt, but also produces the right temperature for the growth of the culture.

 Bangladeshi people are very fond of desserts, and sweet yogurt is a popular one after lunch or dinner.
 Sweet Yogurt is mostly sold on the sweet shops, but also available on the restaurants.
-In the restaurants, they normally serve it on small cups made of pottery.
+In the restaurants, they normally serve it in small cups made of pottery.
 Sweet Yogurt of Bogra is the most famous in Bangladesh.
 In Dhaka, Ali-Baba Sweets makes one of the best Sweet Yogurts in Bangladesh.

 Doi Chira. ©Photo Credit: i.ytimg.com

-Doi Chira is a authentic Bangladeshi food.
+Doi Chira is an authentic Bangladeshi food.
 In this recipe flat rice or Chira is soaked several hours in water then mixed with sweet yogurt, sugar, banana or some other sweet fruits.
-This recipe is a comfort food that will calm any one down.
+This recipe is comfort food that will calm anyone down.
 Doi Chira is a Bangladeshi food which is easy to prepare and involves no cooking.
 You should try this Bangladeshi food at least once during your visit.

 Falooda. ©Photo Credit: jamunanews24.com